A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Power series algorithms

 where $k$ is the content of $f_{1}(x_{n}^{r}z)$ with respect to $x_{n}$.
 Note here that $A^{\sh}_{\mathfrak{m}}$ is a unique factorization domain, so that the content is well defined.
+We remove this content using the function \texttt{RemoveContent()}.
+The polynomial $f_{2}(z)$ is calculated in \texttt{ValuationScaling()}.
+In $f_{2}(z)$, the corresponding transformed root $\alpha'=\alpha/x_{n}^{r}$ now has valuation $0$.
+At this point, we update our approximation height \texttt{C[i][6]} for each tropical root, and we replace the current polynomial $f_{1}(z)$ by the translated polynomial $f_{2}(z)$.
+This concludes the tropical routine.
+It can be found in \texttt{RetrieveNewPolynomialsTropical()}.
+We have included a technical summary of this algorithm in \cref{alg:TropicalRoutine}.

-We now restart our algorithm and calculate an irreducible factorization of the reduction of $f_{2}(z)$ modulo $x_{n}$.
+After this, we restart our algorithm and perform the \'{e}tale routine.
+That is, we calculate an irreducible factorization of the reduction of $f_{2}(z)$ modulo $x_{n}$.
 By iterating this process, we obtain the $\mathfrak{p}$-adic power series expansions of the roots of $f(z)$.